Appearance

 When your research is complete, you:

-• (Optionally) Upload Your datasets and workflows to the ESA Project Results Repository (PRR).
+- (Optionally) Upload your datasets and workflows to the ESA Project Results Repository (PRR).

-Only ESA-funded projects can publish to EarthCODE.
+Only ESA-funded projects or projects funded by the national members can publish to EarthCODE.

 The ESA Project Results Repository (ESA PRR) is a long-term storage service provided by ESA to persistently host results from ESA-funded projects.
 Once users have completed their work, they can upload their datasets and workflows to the PRR to ensure they remain accessible and preserved over time.
 While publishing to the PRR is optional, it is strongly recommended for long-term availability and compliance with FAIR principles.
 A detailed guide to this process is available in the publication section.

 The Open Science Catalog (OSC) is a public, web-based application that allows users to explore and access scientific datasets, workflows, and documentation produced through ESA-funded Earth Observation research.
-Researchers publish metadata describing their outputs to the EarthCODE catalog, and after review, this metadata is made discoverable through the OSC.
+Researchers publish metadata describing their outputs to the Open Science Catalog, and after review, this metadata is made discoverable through the OSC.
 The catalog uses STAC to describe datasets and OGC API - Records for workflows.
 Through this rich metadata on the Open Science Catalog, resources are made FAIR.
 Additionally, the open science catalog is integrated with the EarthCODE platforms and allows users to reproduce experiments (run workflows that produce products) that they find on the catalog.

 The Open Science Catalog only holds the metadata which points to the persistent storage repository with your dataset.